Accessibility in Studies at the ZHAW

 Infrastructure, cafeteria etc.

-The following, I assume, will apply to 95% of universities, regardless of which country we are talking about; perhaps it is very different in the USA or England.
+The following, I assume, shall apply to 95% of universities, regardless of which country we are talking about; perhaps it is very different in the USA or England.

 Those who don’t enjoy become unenjoyable with time, so I prefer to enjoy a cup of coffee every once in a while.
 Of course, I was looking forward to finding out, where the coffee machines are situated.
 To my disappointment, the initial enthusiasm disappeared relatively quickly: Although there is a coffee machine, it cannot be operated non-visually.
 Unfortunately, the machine was designed with a touch display.
 Touch without a screen reader is like flying blind.